sdclibbery/Esp32DmxSpiController/README.md

 ### SOFTWARE
 * NEED drawline etc
 * Try ways to improve the apparent dynamic range: apply power scaling when setting actual neopixel colours?
-* EndGradient and EndFade: opposite of mid
+* EndsGradient and EndsFade: opposite of mid
 * Fizzle fade modes
-* Want a mode to draw with pos, palette entry controls, but also a fade
+* Want a mode to draw at end, with palette draw control, scrolling, and fixed fade (ticker/matrix mode)
-* Want palette off to rainbow red->pink
+* Want palette off->red->rainbow->pink
-* ?Draw with diffusing blur-out effect instead of fade?
+* Blur (diffuse and slight fade): own mode and for more plot/line modes
 * More modes
 * More palettes
 * Set DMX base channel and remember it: how to set?
 Web interface?
 Serial?
 DIPs?
 Buttons+display?
 How to remember?